voken1/docs/whitepaper/application_description_and_economic_model.rst

 vnVPN create a decentralized platform based on blockchain and code rule.
-The contract is settled automatically, the node inside the wall pays the :ref:`voken` as the demand side, and the outside node uses the idle bandwidth as the service party to provide the encrypted trafficproxy service and automatically accept the :ref:`voken` settlement, and use the PoT consensus based on the traffic.
+The contract is settled automatically, the node inside the wall pays the :ref:`voken` as the demand side, and the outside node uses the idle bandwidth as the service party to provide the encrypted traffic-proxy service and automatically accept the :ref:`voken` settlement, and use the PoT consensus based on the traffic.
 Online service, blockchain settlement.